 Foster children are not extended dependents unless you, your spouse, or your SRDP are legally required to provide support ahead of adoption.

 Eligible children include children of any age with a developmental or physical disability that leaves them incapable of self-sustaining employment and chiefly dependent upon the subscriber for support and ongoing care.
 Their condition must have occurred before they turned age 26.

-When enrolling these dependents, you must provide proof of the disability and proof the condition occurred before age 26.
+When enrolling these dependents, you must provide proof of the disability, dependency, and proof the condition occurred before age 26.

-If you die, your dependents (a spouse, state-registered domestic partner, or dependent child) will lose their eligibility for SEBB benefits.
+If you die, your dependents (a spouse, SRDP, or dependent child) will lose their eligibility for the employer-contribution toward SEBB benefits.
 They may be eligible to enroll or defer enrollment in PEBB retiree insurance coverage as your survivor.
 Learn more about survivor eligibility.

 Revised Code of Washington (RCW) and Washington Administrative Codes (WAC) are the official rules used for SEBB Program eligibility.